 For many Australians, the journey to parenthood does not always happen as quickly as they expect.
 In fact, as many as one in six couples experience difficulty conceiving.

-We are focused on helping you make the best decision based on your individual needs, and are here guide you from diagnosis to treatment, no matter where your fertility journey takes you.
-There are many factors that can affect fertility, with some of the more common reasons being:
+We are focused on helping you make the best decision based on your individual needs, and are here to guide you from diagnosis to treatment, no matter where your fertility journey takes you.

 Ovulation disorders – disorders in which an egg is not regularly released from the ovary.
 Polycystic ovary syndrome (PCOS) is a common hormonal condition that affects around 12-18% of women in their childbearing years.
 Women with PCOS commonly do not ovulate naturally.